timkaragosian1/CYOATemplate/README.md

 # CYOA (Choose You Own Adventure) Template

+## Quick Start
+This can be opened, built, and run after cloning the repository with Android Studio.

 ### Introduction
 Started on a journey to re-learn Android development in 2023.
 I began by learning Kotlin based off my previous knowledge of Android Java.
 From there, I decided to start building some things to learn.
 This project was my first "real" challenege in the sense that I took an existing, simple, and interesting project and modernized it.
 I was inspired by the work https://www.youtube.com/watch?v=_NRVn2JJ1JM&list=PL_QPQmz5C6WVWGhGVlT25UGYFUt7k9DGX in both Java and Kotlin.
 I took this project and remade it using Jetpack Compose and wanted to then expand upon the concepts and thinking to a full game in a future project.